EDRN/edrnsite.collaborations/edrnsite/collaborations/README.txt

     >>> browser.contents
     '...Overview...Projects...Public Safety...Upcoming Events...No upcoming events...Biomarkers...Apogee 1...Protocols...Public Safety...'

+Notice that on the Projects/Protocols tab the PI of each protocol is mentioned (and is a clickable link):

+    >>> browser.contents
+    '...Projects/Protocols...Projects...Public Safety...PI...Starseraph...Protocols...Public Safety...PI...Starseraph...'

 There's a "Documents" tab which has bright shiny buttons::

     >>> browser.contents